mike-cline-53/V1EngineeringInc-Docs/docs/lowrider/index.md

 * Bearings should drop into the pockets
 * Bolts get inserted in the direction shown
 * Snug these two up just enough to seat the bolt heads, no need to crush anything, these are just bearing axles.

+`Pro tip: before installing a bolt, hold the nut in a pair of pliers and and turn the bolt into the nut a few turns.
+Back it out, and then install the bolt + nut.
+The nylock washers can be tough and this makes them much easier (and reduces risk of damage to plastic parts).`

 ---